vlamanna/vlamanna.github.com/_posts/2013-10-20-deriving-status-from-log-table.md

 ---
 {% include JB/setup %}

-We've been working hard lately at CakeMail on building our new version of the application.
-While building this new application, we have been rebuilding our API from scratch reviewing every queries.
+We've been working hard lately at CakeMail on building the new version of the application.
+While building this new version, we have been rebuilding the API from scratch, reviewing every queries.
 A set of these queries were to derive the status of a subscriber based on the logs of a campaign.